deep-logit-demand/deeplogit/README.md

 - `unstructured_data_path` : str
     The path to the unstructured data.
 If the data is images, this should be the path to the directory containing the images.
 If the data is text, this should be the path to the CSV file containing the text data.
 - `select_optimal_PC_RCs` : bool, optional
-    True to select the AIC-minimizing combination of principal components via brute force algorithm.
+    True to select the AIC-minimizing combination of principal components via selection algorithm.
 False to include all principal components without optimization.
 Default is True.
 - `number_of_PCs` : int, optional
     The number of principal components to extract from the unstructured data.
 Default is 3.
 - `n_draws` : int, optional